Trent-Fellbootman/dev000/docs/programming-languages/overview.md

 How is that code executed by the interpreter?
 Well, the interpreter actually reads and executes each line:

-1. The first line `a = 125` is executed by allocating a piece of memory, naming it to `a` and write 125 to it;
+1. The first line `a = 125` is executed by allocating a piece of memory, naming it to `a` and writing 125 to it;
 2. Similar thing happens when executing the second line `b = 137`.
 3. The third line `c = a * b` is executed by reading the pieces of memory previously named to `a` and `b`, multiplying them together and writing the result to an allocated piece of memory named to `c`.